Laura-Oliveira/Laura-Oliveira/README.md

 ---

-## 🌍 Open to New Opportunities – Europe & Remote
+## 🌍 Open to New Opportunities – Relocation & Remote

 I’m actively **open to work in Europe** (**remote or relocation**).